yurimuhtasim/ujeet/README.md

 This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.

 If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!
+Follow our tutorial to learn how to build Projects like these step-by-step in a beginner-friendly manner!

 <a href="https://youtu.be/FTH6Dn3AyIQ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/1736fca5-a031-4854-8c09-bc110e3bc16d" /></a>